OmarJuarezG/PostgreSQL-R/README.md

 ```
 ![Query output](/AnswerQuestion3.PNG)

-4. Which are the most relevant countries in terms on rents and revenue for the company?
+**Question 4:** Which are the most relevant countries in terms on rents and revenue for the company?
 Maybe we could reinforced those markets instead of spreading resources in markets that are not profitable.

 ```sql
 SELECT